-In general, we will be exposed to risk of litigation by our clients if our management of any Fund is alleged to constitute gross negligence or wilful misconduct.
-Clients could sue us to recover amounts lost by our Funds due to our alleged gross negligence or misconduct, up to the entire amount of loss.
-Further, we may be subject to litigation arising from client dissatisfaction with the performance of our Funds or from allegations that we improperly exercised control or influence over companies in which our Funds have large investments.
+In general, we will be exposed to risk of litigation by our clients if our management of any Fund, Managed Account or Managed Company is alleged to constitute gross negligence or wilful misconduct.
+Clients could sue us to recover amounts lost by our Funds, Managed Accounts or Managed Companies due to our alleged gross negligence or misconduct, up to the entire amount of loss.
+Further, we may be subject to litigation arising from client dissatisfaction with the performance of our Funds, Managed Accounts or Managed Companies or from allegations that we improperly exercised control or influence over companies in which our Funds, Managed Accounts or Managed Companies have large investments.
 We may also be exposed to risks of litigation or investigation relating to transactions which presented conflicts of interest that were not properly addressed.
 In such actions we would be obligated to bear legal, settlement and other costs (which may be in excess of available insurance coverage).
-In addition, although we are indemnified by the Funds we manage, our rights to indemnification may be challenged.
-If we are required to incur all or a portion of the costs arising out of litigation or investigations as a result of inadequate insurance proceeds or failure to obtain indemnification from our Funds, our results of operations, financial condition and liquidity would be materially adversely affected.
+In addition, although we are indemnified by the Funds, Managed Account and Managed Companies we manage, our rights to indemnification may be challenged.
+If we are required to incur all or a portion of the costs arising out of litigation or investigations as a result of inadequate insurance proceeds or failure to obtain indemnification from our Funds, Managed Accounts or Managed Companies, our results of operations, financial condition and liquidity would be materially adversely affected.

-We are exposed to the risk of litigation if our Funds suffer catastrophic losses due to the failure of a particular investment strategy or due to the trading activity of an employee who has violated market rules and regulations.
+We are exposed to the risk of litigation if our Funds, Managed Account or Managed Companies suffer catastrophic losses due to the failure of a particular investment strategy or due to the trading activity of an employee who has violated market rules and regulations.
 Any litigation arising in such circumstances is likely to be protracted, expensive and surrounded by circumstances which are materially damaging to our reputation and our business.